 On top of this, you may also be trying to quit smoking.
 Smoking during treatment such as radiotherapy may mean the treatment doesn't work as well and you may have more side effects.
 Stopping smoking also reduces your risk of developing another cancer and improves your general health.

 Stopping smoking can be extremely difficult especially if you have smoked for many years.
-But try not to give yourself a hard time about it and add extra pressure.
-The best thing to do is to stay positive and believe that you can give up.
-Your doctors and nurses will help you get the support you need to stop smoking.
+Try not to give yourself a hard time by putting too much pressure on yourself.
+The important thing is that you keep trying if you have failed.
+Focus on the benefits of giving up.
+Your doctors and nurses will help you to get the support you need to stop smoking.

 Ask your doctors and nurses to explain things again if you need them to.